UPDATED NSW HEALTH ADVICE – CHURCH SERVICES

 Can I attend Mass in the Church?

 Yes.
-From 24 July, up to 100 people can attend Masses under the four-square-metre rule.
+From 23 October, Up to 300 people can attend Masses under the four-square-metre rule.
 Churches are required to keep records of all attending Masses for contact tracing purposes.
 You will need to contact your individual parish to register your attendance.

 Where can I watch Mass now that churches are open but only small numbers are permitted?